mattbenn/capstone/README.md

 </ul>

 ## <span style="color: Teal; font-weight: bold">Exploratory Data Analysis</span>
 After all necessary data transformation, I ran EDA to check the correlations between predictors and the target (<code>price_log</code>).
-Due to their size, the full correlation matrices are not included below, but can be found <a href="https://github.com/mattbenn/capstone/blob/main/Steam%20Games_EDA.ipynb">here</a>.
+Due to their size, the full correlation matrices are not included below, but can be found <a href="https://github.com/mattbenn/capstone/blob/main/Steam%20Games_EDA.ipynb">in the notebook</a>.
 <p align="center">
 <img src="images/correlations_mainline.png">
 <p></p>